Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 2. Go to the directory that holds package.json and on the command-line run npm publish

-3. Go to bintray, click on your new version.
-        Select Files.
-        Click on the '-' in com.unity.alembic '-'.
-        Find the com.unity.alembic-x.y.z.tgz file but don't click.
-        Hover over the gear for "actions" and click on "Show in download list"

 That publishes to unity-dev, which is for development.
 When it's ready for QA do the same but for unity-staging.
 Then when it's cleared QA ask around